TUDelftGeodesy/caroline/docs/development.md

 9. Ask the [Admins](../README.md#contacts) to update the live installation on Spider (See [Installing on Spider](../README.md#installation-on-spider---live-version))

 ## Running tests
-Before running a test, make sure you have a local installation of Caroline on Spider (See [Installing on Spider - personal testing version](../README.md#installation-on-spider---personal-testing-version)).
+Due to the nature of Caroline, tests can generally not be done on a local installation as a SLURM-manager is required.
+Caroline should therefore be tested on the HPC.
+Before running a test, make sure you have a personal testing installation of Caroline on Spider (See [Installing on Spider - personal testing version](../README.md#installation-on-spider---personal-testing-version)).

 If during your testing you need to perform updates to your local installation, follow [updating the local installation](../README.md#updating-the-installation-1).